Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 row — specifies the new elements should fill rows from left to right and create new rows when there are too many elements (default) column — specifies the new elements should fill columns from top to bottom and create new columns when there are too many elements dense — this keyword invokes an algorithm that attempts to fill holes earlier in the grid layout if smaller elements are added

+# Sizing Element

+## Relative Measurements

+We wanna make the content of the size change based on

+1. The size of other content on the website.
+2. The size of the screen the website is being viewed on.